FFPG/FFPG/README.md

 ###
 - I´m a passionate frontend developer from Germany, near Ludwigsburg

+- I am currently working at Haugundpartner in Esslingen

 - 🌱 I’m currently learning **Electron, Express**

 - 👨‍💻 All of my projects are available at [https://fabian-griessbach-personal-portfolio.netlify.app/](https://fabian-griessbach-personal-portfolio.netlify.app/)